 About Matt Licata, PhD

-I am author of The Path is Everywhere: Uncovering the Jewels Hidden Within You (Wandering Yogi Press, 2017), an exploration of my discoveries in depth and relational psychologies, contemplative spirituality, and the poetic imagination.
-My forthcoming book, A Healing Space: Befriending Ourselves in Difficult Times, is now available to pre-order and will be published by Sounds True in November.
+My most recent book, A Healing Space: Befriending Ourselves in Difficult Times (Sounds True, 2020), is now available through Amazon, Sounds True, and other online retailers.
+Additionally, I am author of The Path is Everywhere: Uncovering the Jewels Hidden Within You (Wandering Yogi Press, 2017), an exploration of my discoveries in depth and relational psychologies, contemplative spirituality, and the poetic imagination.
+My next book, The Path of the Wounded Healer: A Soulful Spirituality and the Alchemy of the Heart, will be published in 2024.

 My doctoral dissertation explored the ways spiritual beliefs and practices can serve a defensive function in the avoidance of unresolved emotional and developmental wounding.
 It examined the various expressions and essences of this phenomenon in the lives of those committed to inner work, its adaptive and maladaptive expressions, its role and importance for individuals at certain stages of the journey, how practitioners and clinicians might cultivate a greater awareness of its manifestations and functions, and the nature of an integral response in both clinical and non-clinical settings.